tcxcx/tcxcx/README.md

 </table>

 ## 🚀 About Me
 I'm a Software Developer passionate about creative web development, blockchain, and AI.
-Always eager to learn and looking to collaborate on intriguing projects!
+Always eager to learn and looking to collaborate on intriguing projects or the next world-class hackathon!

 ### 🛠️ Technologies & Tools